 The goal of the five-year, $20 million grant from the National Science Foundation was to build Iowa’s research capacity in renewable energy and energy efficiency.
 The Iowa Power Fund, a state program supporting energy innovation and independence, granted the project $2 million.
 Iowa NSF EPSCoR was a state-wide effort.

-Note: This new Website serves as a reference and archive for the Iowa NSF EPSCoR program and replaces the site used during the program.
+Note: This Website serves as a reference and archive for the Iowa NSF EPSCoR program and replaces the site used during the program.
 This site contains almost all of the content of the old site, and more.
-Note that for a few days during the transition, starting on Aug.
-24, 2016, you may be directed to either site.
+Please use the menus (above) or the search function (below) to find content.

 Wind Energy Research